-Within this actor category, rig designers and producers can be also considered for the rig and ancillary equipment selection to get the optimal tool material and tool geometry.
+Within this actor category, drilling tool designers can be also considered for the tool material and tool geometry design, and for increasing drilling tool resistance, for increasing rate of penetration, and for reducing drilling costs.

-- Specialists of ground heat exchangers design for shallow geothermal systems. - Specialists of heating, ventilation, and air-conditioning (HVAC) facility design and sizing: geothermal HPs, heat storage, hydronics, emitters... - Specialists of control strategies and monitoring systems.
+- Specialists of ground heat exchangers design for shallow geothermal systems.

+- Specialists of heating, ventilation, and air-conditioning (HVAC) facility design and sizing: geothermal HPs, heat storage, hydronics, emitters... - Specialists of control strategies and monitoring systems.